Ceviche9/tun-emu-setup/README.md

 # tun-emu-setup

-A Windows emulator setup automated with Scoop and Just.
+A self-contained Windows gaming setup that automates the installation and configuration of PS3 emulation using Scoop as a package manager and Just as a command runner.
+Clone the repo, run two commands, and you're ready to play.

 ## Requirements